 Our goal is to treat chemically dependent people by helping them to acknowledge, accept and understand their relationship with the disease, to enhance their self-image, and to assist them in returning to a substance abuse-free life.

 Our counselors are trained in evidenced-based practices that include Motivational Interviewing, Relapse Prevention Therapy, Motivational Enhancement Therapy, Seven Challenges and the Matrix Model.
 These approaches are effective in helping people regain control of their lives.

-Admission priority is given to pregnant women, IV drug users and individuals who are HIV positive.
+Priority admissions include: pregnant and parenting women, injection drug users, individuals with HIV/AIDS, and individuals with tuberculosis.
 Admission to the program begins with a health screening followed by a comprehensive assessment of biological, psychological and social needs.
 Following the assessment, the client meets with a counselor to develop a treatment plan to address the needs identified.